EvHaus/test-runner-benchmarks/README.md

 ## Suites

 - `jasmine`: This is our baseline, using Jasmine and happy-dom.
+    - *NOTE*: Jasmine doesn't support shapshot testing so those tests do a basic comparison
+- `bun`: Same test suite, but running using Bun.
 - `jest`: Same test suite, but running using Jest.
-- `vitest`: Same test suite, but running using Vitest.
-NOTE: That benchmarks include vitest with the `--poolOptions.threads.isolate` setting both enabled and disabled due to [this issue](https://github.com/vitest-dev/vitest/issues/229#issuecomment-1003235680)
+- `tape`: Same test suite, but running using Tape and ts-node.
+    - *NOTE*: Tape doesn't support shapshot testing so those tests do a basic comparison
-- `bun`: Same test suite, but running using Bun.
+- `vitest`: Same test suite, but running using Vitest. *NOTE*: That benchmarks use `--poolOptions.threads.isolate=false` as it has the best performance (see [this comment](https://github.com/vitest-dev/vitest/issues/579#issuecomment-1946462435))

 ## Results